-The School of Anthropology and Museum Ethnography is institutionally divided into units and teaching and research activity takes place within and across units.
-The intellectual strengthening of teaching through research is a key plank in the School's policy, with innovative research leading to debates and discussion among graduate and research students, and with various course options on some of these topics available to undergraduates in the two degrees to which the School contributes (Archaeology and Anthropology; and Human Sciences).
+The Schools interdisciplinary research activity is managed organisationally as a number of centres or institutes that provide a supportive environment for existing projects and nurture emergent ideas for future development.
+Teaching and research activity takes place within and across units.
+This intellectual strengthening of teaching through research is a key plank in the School's policy, with innovative research leading to debates and discussion among graduate and research students in a stimulating and supportive environment.

-Research and teaching activities take place in the Institute of Social and Cultural Anthropology (ISCA), the Centre on Migration, Policy and Society (COMPAS) and the Institute of Cognitive and Evolutionary Anthropology (ICEA).
-ICEA includes the research activities of the Centre for Anthropology and Mind (CAM).
-The Institute of Human Sciences, is primarily a teaching unit and the Institute for Science, Innovation and Society (InSIS) is purely research-focused, but staff there do take doctoral students.
+The Institute of Social and Cultural Anthropology (ISCA) and the Pitt Rivers Museum form the historic core of the School and provide an intellectual and methodological hub for the research and teaching activities taking place in the Centre on Migration, Policy and Society (COMPAS), the Institute of Cognitive and Evolutionary Anthropology (ICEA), including the research activities of the Centre for Anthropology and Mind (CAM), and the Institute for Science, Innovation and Society (InSIS).